-In 2009, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
+In 2010, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The cost of these surveys is offset by the sale of the fish landed.
+The 2010 fishery and survey CPUE for NSEI are not yet available yet.
+The cost of these surveys is offset by the sale of the fish landed, but in 2010 for the first time, the three commercial fishermen that participated in the surveys were allowed to sell their share of PQS from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota.